cardboardcode/kinect_ros_setup/README.md

 ## Issues
 Found this script useful or rage-inducing?
 Please post them in the Github [Issues](https://github.com/cardboardcode/kinect_ros_setup/issues).
 Any feedback is welcomed.

+You can also refer to the reference [iai_kinect](https://github.com/code-iai/iai_kinect2) GitHub repository for more information on potential technical issues.

 ## Acknowledgments